wp-plugins/postman-smtp/readme.txt

 There are many reasons why OAuth 2.0 is better than any password-based mechanism:

-* Postman will never ask for your password, making it much harder to be stolen
+* Postman will never ask for your password, so your password can't be stolen
 * If you change your password regularly, you will never have to update Postman's configuration
 * You have tighter control over the data Postman has access to.
-For Google users it can never access your YouTube; for Yahoo users it can never access your Flickr
+For Google users it can never access your Calendar or Docs or YouTube; for Yahoo users it can never access your Flickr
 * If your WordPress site gets hacked, you can revoke Postman's email access without impacting any other application or website that has access to your account

 > **NEVER give out your Gmail, Microsoft or Yahoo password** to a 3rd-party or 3rd-party program that you don't fully trust.

+= How can I get my email to show up with a different From: addres? = Google supports custom domains with the paid services Google Apps for [Work](https://www.google.com/work/apps/business/products/gmail/)/[Government](https://www.google.com/work/apps/government/products.html#gmail) and the free services Google Apps for [Education](https://www.google.com/work/apps/education/products.html#gmail)/[Non-Profits](https://www.google.com/nonprofits/products/)/[Free Edition](https://support.google.com/a/answer/2855120?hl=en).

-= I want my email to come from a different email address. = This is not possible in OAuth 2.0 mode, and not recommended in Password (Plain, Login or CRAM-MD5) mode.
+Otherwise, changing the sender address is not possible in OAuth 2.0 mode, and not recommended in Password (Plain, Login or CRAM-MD5) mode.
 At best, your email provider will re-write the correct email address or give you a connection error.
 At worst, your IP or entire domain will end up on a Spam blacklist.

 Instead, consider setting the  **reply-to header** of the e-mail.
 This allows the email reply to be automatically addressed to a different email address.
 Contact Form 7 allows the reply-to header to be set.